lkndl/ab12phylo/README.md

 #### Support Values
 For visualization, you can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `-metric`.
 Newick tree files for both types are generated anyway, so switching the support value metric only requires re-running `ab12phylo-visualize`.

+#### MSA clients and T-Coffee
+As of June 2020, there is no T-Coffee package for python3.8 on Bioconda.
+The MSA algorithm can however still be used by using the EMBL-EBI [online tool](https://www.ebi.ac.uk/Tools/msa/) and the API client included in AB12PHYLO.
+If it doesn't work, try [refreshing](https://www.ebi.ac.uk/seqdb/confluence/display/JDSAT/T-coffee+Help+and+Documentation) the client.

 #### Log File